 Motion(s) and vote(s) to approve or amend Board recommended awards

-Final Motion and Vote by membership to accept overall funding of all projects
+Final motion and vote by membership to accept overall funding of all projects

-10. Other Business
+12. Other Business

-11. Adjournment
+13. Adjournment

 Links